pulilab/vue-django-feedback/docs/quickstart.md

 ```

 #### Optional CSS
-> vue-django-feedback style is written in a simple modular, LESS, which uses variable theming, the standard style is also precompiled in css
+> vue-django-feedback style is written in a simple modular, LESS, which uses variable themes, the standard style is also precompiled in css

 Import the standard style